MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-pretasks.md

 4. View the **Disk Usage** report to determine the percentage of free space.

-If the database doesn't have 50 percent free, perform the following steps to increase it for the upgrade:
+If the database doesn't have 50 percent free space, perform the following steps to increase it for the upgrade:

 1. On the computer that hosts the operational database, open **SQL Server Management Studio**.